Empowered Citizens Effective Democracy

 Sign up to receive funding opportunities, stories about our work, resources and tools, and ways to get involved.

-Help us invest in the diverse talent, ideas, and networks that will develop young people as effective, lifelong citizens.Ways to Support Us
+Help us invest in the diverse talent, ideas, and networks that will cultivate young people as empowered, lifelong citizens.Ways to Support Us

 New Ideas Shaping a More Perfect Union